brson/Polkadot-Hackathon-North-America-Edition/docs/blog.md

   it doesn't continuously produce blocks, but when it processes a transaction, it immediately produces a block.
 This is super convenient for development.
   On some other chains the dev node burns CPU and takes a long time to produce blocks.
+- The `subkey` tool refered to in old docs doesn't seem to exist now.
+  Instead the substrate node itself, like `substrate-contracts-node` has a `key` subcommand.
+- `cargo-contract instantiate --manifest-path=<...> --suri=<...>` will upload and instantiate a contract in a single command.
+No need to call `cargo-contract upload`.

 [`ethereum_types`]: https://docs.rs/ethereum_types